mestachs/firefighter-devkit/02-networking/02-networking.md

 * storage available ? lack of disk space can lead to strange behavior
 * server is really down ?

-tool to diagnose if the error message isn't that clear
+Tools to diagnose if the error message isn't that clear

-## try with a command line tool
+### try with a command line tool

 if the command line tool is available : psql, mysql,... or mssql-cli